brpandey/neuron_dance/README.md

 ├╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┤
 │   ┆   ┆   ┆   ┆   ┆   ┆ X ┆ X ┆   ┆   ┆   ┆   ┆   ┆   │
 ╰───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───╯
-No match! y prediction 3 is different from correct y label 5 -- See reduced, randomly chosen x input image below -- ╭───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───╮ │   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   │
+[No match!] y prediction 3 is different from correct y label 5 => reduced x input image, in grid below ╭───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───╮ │   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   │
 ├╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┤